 The Difference Between Date Sent and Date ReceivedIt’s obvious when you think about it, but there’s a clear difference between the date sent and the date received for direct mail.
 Organisations need to plan their campaigns to arrive at the optimum date and agree with the service provider the lead-time for mail to arrive.
-Agreeing the date and making it contractual are important; otherwise it will be left to chance when mail actually arrives.
+Agreeing on the date and making it contractual is important, otherwise, it will be left to chance when mail actually arrives.

-Conventional wisdom and research has shown the following summary for which days’ work best for direct mail to be received:
+So Which Days of the Week Work Best?Conventional wisdom and research have shown the following summary for which days work best for direct mail to be received:

-- Tuesday, Wednesday and Thursday– Delivery between Tuesday and Thursday is considered optimum.
+- Tuesday, Wednesday, and Thursday– Delivery between Tuesday and Thursday is considered optimum.
 This is because recipients are well into the working week and likely to be going home that night.
 Nicely packaged attractive direct mail will be received well.
 These days are sufficiently far away from the weekend for households to be actively working and not in “weekend mode”.

 - Friday/Saturday– It’s best to avoid Fridays and Saturdays as households will be in “weekend mode”.
-Many households will be away for the weekend and often just throw direct mail received straight into the bin
+Many households will be away for the weekend and often just throw direct mail received straight into the bin.

 - Sunday– Don’t even think about Sunday.
-Typically households will resent receiving direct mail on this day, will be in weekend mode and also it’s more expensive to pay for direct mail to be delivered on this day
+Typically, households will resent receiving direct mail on this day, will be in weekend mode, and also, it’s more expensive to pay for direct mail to be delivered on this day.

-Many carriers will distribute bulk mail campaigns when it’s most convenient to them and not when it’s best for you.
+Don’t Leave Sending Out to ChanceMany carriers will distribute bulk mail campaigns when it’s most convenient to them and not when it’s best for you.
 This could significantly reduce the impact of your direct mail campaign, so it’s always best to agree the day/dates your mail will be delivered.

-Getting the day of the week right is important but there is way more science to direct mail than this!
-Read through our various blog posts and use a variety of techniques, e.g. personalisation including PURLs, adoption of innovative technology, etc. Use attractive brightly coloured envelopes and internal content; include images within your direct mail too.
-Read our article about how to increase response rates for some further ideas on increasing the effectiveness of your direct mail campaigns.
+Don’t Forget it’s Not Just About the Day of the WeekGetting the day of the week right is important but there is way more science to direct mail than this!
+Read through our various blog posts and use a variety of techniques, for example: